 We store your data in the LUMC for 25 years.
-We will also store body materials (blood and optional skin biopsies) in the LUMC.
+We will also store body materials in the LUMC.
 They will be stored for 25 years in order to be able to make new assessments related to this study.
 If no longer needed, we will destroy your body material.